calebmsword/kivy/README.md

     TestApp().run()
 ```

 This is difficult ro read and will be difficult to refactor further.
 Therefore, it will make sense to extract the logic for determining the button text into Python.
-Very often in this situation, a new Kivy user will make the following incorrect attempt:
+We might try to refactor the widget in the following incorrect way:

 ```python
 from kivy.app import App